 This goes without saying; if done right, video can boost engagement, brand recognition, conversions and generate revenue, but that is provided that you do it right.
-The problem for most people is determining whether or not their video marketing strategies are working well enough.
+The problem for most people is determining whether their video marketing strategies are working well enough or not.
 One way is to benchmark your performance against the competition.

-Tubular Intelligence, a part of the Tubular platform.
-It delivers the data you need to understand your video performance in the context of the competition and helps identify new ways to grow your audience.
+Tubular Intelligence, a part of the Tubular platform, delivers the data you need to understand your video performance in the context of the competition and helps identify new ways to grow your audience.

 Tubular analyzes continuously 14 million video publishers across a whole range of industries.
 When using the platform, you get access to all those insights and unravel your audience’s content preferences based on top-performing videos.
 Demographics data lets you learn about your audience and even show your potential audience overlap with other publishers.

 Technology can give a business a serious competitive advantage.
 The right content management system, for example, can help deliver content to users faster.
 With better marketing research tools, a company can gain more in-depth insights into their users’ behavior, and hone their initiatives.